viamrobotics/docs/docs/tutorials/services/plan-motion-with-arm-gripper.md

 <!-- TODO : In the future, we should add some specific information on the importance of the frame chosen as the point of reference for PoseInFrame variables -->
 <!-- ## Managing Pose References -->

-## Commanding other components to move with the Motion Service
+## Command other components to move with the Motion Service

 This section will require you to add a new component to your robot.
 One device that is very commonly attached to the end of a robot arm is a **gripper**.